-Read Dave Ramsey for five minutes and you'll quickly grasp that he knows the psyche of the flat-broke person.He's lived it.
+Read Dave Ramsey for five minutes and you'll quickly grasp that he knows the psyche of the flat-broke person.
+He's lived it.
 He knows everything about debt from a human behavior perspective.
-Want to get out of debt?
-Dave will show you how and there's a huge chance it'll work.
-People fight about whether Dave's methods are the most efficient, but the proof is in the numbers: it works.
+Want to climb out of debt?
+Dave will show you the steps and there's a huge chance they'll work.
+People fight about whether Dave's methods are the most efficient, but the proof is in the number of success stories: it just works.

-David Bach will tell you the importance of paying attention to small expenses, like a trip to Starbucks (did I say LITTLE expense?
-Hell, I meant HUGE expense!)
+David Bach will tell you the importance of paying attention to small expenses, like a trip to Starbucks (did I say LITTLE expense? \$5 coffee?
+That's a HUGE expense!)